-Basic earnings per share is computed by dividing earnings available to common stockholders by the weighted average number of outstanding common shares during the period.
+Basic earnings per share are computed by dividing earnings available to common stockholders by the weighted average number of outstanding common shares during the period.
 Diluted earnings per share is computed by dividing net income by the weighted average number of shares outstanding including potentially dilutive securities such as options, warrants and convertible debt.
-Since we have incurred losses during the periods presented the effect of potentially dilutive shares is anti-dilutive.
+Basic and diluted net loss per share are identical in 2011, because we had losses from continuing operations and the impact of common equivalent shares was anti-dilutive and therefore excluded.